Now anyone with a standard reloading press can benefit from advanced benchrest techniques.

 It can be easily demonstrated that excessive resizing of the cartridge case quickly leads to stress distortion and concentricity problems.
 The new Type S – Bushing Style Dies offer a simple solution to this age old problem.

-- The adjustable decapping rod allows you to adjust the bushing position, sizing only part of the neck length when desired .
+- The adjustable decapping rod allows positioning the bushing to resize only a portion of the neck length if desired.

-- Concentricity is enhanced by the ability of the bushing to self-center on the neck of the cartridge case.
+- Concentricity is enhanced by the ability of the resizing bushing to selfcenter

 All dies are supplied without bushings.